 - An intro that defines the meaning of the topic (always start by explaining the topic first, like a dictionary listing), followed by….

 - A section on the benefits of solar energy

-- A section on the types of solar energy use: active or passive
+- A description on the types of solar energy use: active or passive

 - A section on the different options for homes (solar panels, solar-powered water heaters)

-- A section with fun facts about solar energy
+- A list containing fun facts about solar energy

 - A section with links to more information about solar energy (these can be internal links to other informative, relevant content you host on your site about the subject)

 Another option for the “more information” section of your glossary pages would be to work in external links to related content.
 Linking to other websites may seem counter intuitive (particularly when the goal is to get them into your funnel) but linking out to the content of others can be a huge win.
 More on this approach later in the goals section.

 How to Determine the Length of a Glossary Page